phonetworks/pho-lib-graphql-parser/README.md

 A general purpose GraphQL schema parser library in PHP.
 This library does **not** parse GraphQL queries or responses.

-## Dependencies

-The following dependencies must be met before installing pho-lib-graphql-parser.
-Please note, the patches shown must be applied since schema support is still experimental.

-1. The [LibGraphQLParser](https://github.com/graphql/libgraphqlparser) library by Facebook.
-Make sure the experimental schema support is enabled with this [patch](https://github.com/graphql/libgraphqlparser/pull/49/files).
-2. The [graphql-parser-php](https://github.com/dosten/graphql-parser-php) PHP extension.
-Make sure the experimental schema support is enabled with this [patch](https://github.com/dosten/graphql-parser-php/pull/4/commits/63d9108567a81d4777f031044dbaf65017d7a139).

 ## Installation

-Once you make sure that all the dependencies are properly satisfied, the recommended way to install pho-lib-graphql-parser is [through composer](https://getcomposer.org/).
+The recommended way to install pho-lib-graphql-parser is [through composer](https://getcomposer.org/).
 It's as simple as:

 ```bash
 composer require phonetworks/pho-lib-graphql-parser